pmgao/COMP6704-cfmm-routing/README.md

 ## Key Features
 - **Dataset generator** that emits JSON (and optional NumPy) artefacts compatible with the [angeris/cfmm-routing-code](https://github.com/angeris/cfmm-routing-code) specification.
-- **End-to-end optimisation example** showcasing how to load a dataset, assemble the convex programme, and solve a liquidation task.
+- **End-to-end optimization example** showcasing how to load a dataset, assemble the convex programme, and solve a liquidation task.
 - **Solver diagnostics tooling** for visualising iteration logs from Clarabel, ECOS, SCS, and MOSEK across multiple problem sizes.
 - **Runtime comparison scripts** reproducing the summary plots used in our final report.